skyzh/mini-lsm/mini-lsm-book/src/week3-05-txn-occ.md

 src/txn.rs
 ```

 For `get`, you should first probe the local storage.
 If a value is found, return the value or `None` depending on whether it is a deletion marker.
 For `scan`, you will need to implement a `TxnLocalIterator` for the skiplist as in chapter 1.1 when you implement the iterator for a memtable without key timestamp.
-You will need to store a `TwoMergeIterator<TxnLocalIterator, FusedIterator<LsmIterator>>` in the `TxnLocalIterator`.
+You will need to store a `TwoMergeIterator<TxnLocalIterator, FusedIterator<LsmIterator>>` in the `TxnIterator`.
 And, lastly, given that the `TwoMergeIterator` will retain the deletion markers in the child iterators, you will need to modify your `TxnIterator` implementation to correctly handle deletions.

 ## Task 3: Commit